 - Flip flops

-- A travel towel – Carry a light travel towel like this one for it will save you a lot of space.
+- A travel towel – A light travel towel will save you a lot of space.

 - Flashlight – Please don’t go without this one.

-- A day hiking backpack – As there are plenty of places to walk around Puno, you would definitely need a sturdy backpack to take for the day with you.
-I used to stuff this day pack with basic medicines, rain jacket, water bottle, bananas, wallet, power bank, and other essentials.
+- A day hiking backpack – As there are plenty of places to walk around Puno, you’d need a sturdy backpack to take for the day.
+I used to stuff this day pack with basic medicines, a rain jacket, a water bottle, bananas, my wallet, a power bank, and other essentials.

 Of course, other regular clothes like undergarments, t-shirts, and whatever you like.
-But these are the most important things you would need on the island.
+These are the most important things you would need on the island.
 For a detailed list of things to bring to Peru, please see my Peru travel guide.

-If you like my Lake Titicaca and Puno travel guide, please pin it and share it with the world.
+If you like my Puno and Lake Titicaca travel guide, please pin it and share it with the world.

-Excited to see Puno and Lake Titicaca now?
+Excited to see Puno and Lake Titicaca?
 If you have any questions about what to see in Puno or Lago Titicaca, please ask in the comments.

 Feature Image Courtesy: Diego Delso, CC BY-SA 4.0 https://creativecommons.org/licenses/by-sa/4.0, via Wikimedia Commons